benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 ## Login test

-After the user confirmed the configuration, you SHOULD test the configuration, by attempting a login to each server configured.
+After the user confirmed the configuration, the mail client SHOULD test the configuration, by attempting a login to each server configured.
 Only if the login succeeded, and the server is working, should the configuration be saved and retrieving and sending mail be started.